Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Methodology

 \subsection{Likelihood and Priors}

 A Gaussian likelihood function is chosen for the $n$ observations of the given time series $D_t$ :

 After fitting the ARIMA model, the resulting residuals are assumed to be independent Gaussian random variables with mean zero and constant variance ($\sigma^2$).
-Since the noise model enters explicitly through the likelihood function, the ARIMA forecast values $\mathbf{\hat{y}_t}$, used in computing the likelihood should be completely deterministic.
-These deterministic forecasts $\mathbf{\hat{y}_t}$ are obtained from Equation \ref{ARIMA} by setting $\epsilon_t=0$.
-The missing initial values for the time series data $D_0$ and the forecast errors $\epsilon_0$ are treated as nuisance parameters in our inference.
+Since the noise model enters explicitly through the likelihood function, the ARIMA forecast values $\mathbf{\hat{y}_t}$ used in computing the likelihood should be completely deterministic.
+These deterministic forecasts $\mathbf{\hat{y}_t}$ are obtained from Equation \ref{ARIMAeqn} by setting $\epsilon_t=0$.
+For simplicity, we treat the missing initial values for the time series data $D_0$ as nuisance parameters in our inference.
+The initial forecast errors $\epsilon_0$ are set to zero, thus evaluating a likelihood which is conditional on $\epsilon_0=0$.

 We now discuss the choice of prior distributions for the ARIMA model parameters.
 For $\sigma$, a reasonable choice of prior is a Half-Normal or a Half-Cauchy distribution with scale $\sigma'$.
-We adopt a relatively weak prior for $\sigma$ by choosing a half-normal distribution truncated from below at zero and scaled by $\sigma'=50$.
+We adopt a relatively weak prior for $\sigma$ by choosing a half-normal distribution truncated from below at zero and scaled by $\sigma'=50$ in the native units (counts, normalized flux, etc.) of the analysed time series.
+We verified that the resulting evidences are insensitive to moderate variations in this scale parameter.
 The prior choice for the unconditional mean $\mu$ depends on the time series data under consideration.
-For a differenced or de-trended time-series, a standard normal distribution is chosen as prior for $\mu$.
-In other cases, a wide normal distribution centred around the expected long-term mean $\mu_0$ of the time-series is used.
+For differenced or de-trended time series, a normal prior centred at zero with unit scale in the native units of the time series is adopted for $\mu$.
+In other cases, a wide normal distribution centred around the expected long-term mean $\mu_0$ of the time series is used.
 The prior distribution for the $p$ missing initial values of $D_0$ is set equivalent to the prior for $\mu$, as we expect these values to lie close to $\mu$ for a stationary series.
-For the initial residuals $\epsilon_0$, a standard normal distribution is chosen.
 In the case of an ARIMA($1,d,1$) model, a uniform distribution bounded between -1 and 1 is the most straightforward choice of priors for the coefficients $\phi_a$ and $\theta_m$.
 The bounds are in accordance with the stationarity and invertibility conditions discussed in subsection \ref{stationarity_invertibility}.
-However, for higher order ARIMA models, the constraints on the individual weights are coupled and hence the choice of prior distributions for them is non-trivial.
+However, for higher-order ARIMA models, the constraints on the individual weights are coupled and hence the choice of prior distributions for them is non-trivial.